T-Ingram/reading-notes/README.md

 # My Reading Journal

 Hi there, my name is Trevor and welcome to my first website ever!
-I hope you enjoy it in all of its simplicity 🤣 Great things are bound to happen as I grow my coding skills!
+I hope you enjoy it in all of its simplicity :grin:  Great things are bound to happen as I grow my coding skills!
 [Click to see my Github profile!](https://github.com/T-Ingram)

 ## What Is A Growth Mindset?